JakeLMeyer/Portfolio_Projects/Sentiment_Analysis_Model_Movie_Reviews/README_Sentiment_Analysis.md

 The project was completed in Jupyter Notebook (through Anaconda Navigator) via Python.
 All relevant libraries are called out in the Import Necessary Libraries section of the code.

 ## Data Preprocessing
-Stemm the data by converting all text to lowercase, removing punctuation, removing special characters, limit only alpha characters, remove stop words, and apply NLTK's PorterStemmer.
+Stem the data by converting all text to lowercase, removing punctuation, removing special characters, limit only alpha characters, remove stop words, and apply NLTK's PorterStemmer.

 ## Model Training
 Split the data into Train/Test subsets.
 Fit and apply a TF-IDF Vectorization to the training data.
 Apply the TF-IDF Vectorization to the Test data.
 Train and Test a Logistic Regression Model initially, then train and test a Multinomial Naive Bayes Classifier.